bushblade/Mern-Ecommerce/notes.md

 Don't redirect to /cart when clicking Add To Cart

+prices in cents and convert for better calculation accuracy and formatting using utils/formatMoney

 ## Things changed

 Removed loading state from productReducer for better performance and UX.